LuigiCerone/obsidian-whatsapp-backup-importer/README.md

 2. **Open Command Palette**: In Obsidian, press `Cmd + P` (or `Ctrl + P` on Windows/Linux) to open the command palette.

-3. **Run the Plugin**: Search for the command `WhatsApp backup importer: Open Whatsapp backup importer`.
+3. **Run the Plugin**: Search for the command `WhatsApp backup importer: Open WhatsApp backup importer`.
 Select it and run.

 4. **Input Required**:
    - **Output Folder**: Enter the folder within your vault where you want to store the chat.